Explore By Bus

 Seaton Park

-You can find Seaton Park, one of Aberdeen’s largest parks, in Old Aberdeen.
-Perfect for picnics and family days out, the Park is dotted with colourful flowerbeds and has a popular children’s play area.
-Not far from the park is the Brig o’ Balgownie, a 13th century gothic bridge with picturesque views of Cottown of Balgownie, red tiled cottages lining the river.
+Seaton Park, one of Aberdeen’s largest green spaces in Old Aberdeen, is perfect for picnics and family days out.
+Stroll past colourful flowerbeds and the popular children’s play area, then visit the nearby Brig o’ Balgownie - a 13th-century gothic bridge with charming views of the red-tiled cottages in Cottown of Balgownie.

 Johnston Gardens